bandirevanth/FollowSync/README.md

 Export data to CSV for easy tracking.
 Send alerts via email/notification when someone unfollows you.
 Build a web interface to visualize the data.

+---

 💡 Feel free to contribute to the project!
-Happy coding! 🚀
+Happy coding! 🚀 Hope you give me a star and a follow...